 Upon the terms and subject to the satisfaction or waiver of the conditions of the Exchange Offer as of the Expiration Date, promptly following the Expiration Date, we will accept any shares of Class A Common Stock validly tendered, and not properly withdrawn, prior to the Expiration Date and issue in consideration therefor shares of newly-issued Series A Preferred Stock.
-Unless the Exchange Offer is terminated in accordance with its terms, we may extend the Exchange Offer for any period at our sole discretion and must extend the Exchange Offer from time to time for such period as may be required by any applicable law, rule, regulation, interpretation or position of the SEC or its staff thereof or the NYSE applicable to the Exchange Offer requires such extension.
+Unless the Exchange Offer is terminated in accordance with its terms, we may extend the Exchange Offer for any period at our sole discretion and must extend the Exchange Offer from time to time for such period as may be required by any applicable law, rule, regulation, interpretation or position if any applicable law, rule, regulation, interpretation or position of the SEC or its staff thereof or the NYSE applicable to the Exchange Offer requires such extension.